zukunft/zukunft.com/docs/llm/pending.md

 mainly copy the word default view to the triple default view

 ### backend

+in src/main/php/shared/json_fields.php rename 'view-validation' to 'view_validations' and 'calc-validation' to 'calc_validations' and 'value-list' to 'value_list' and 'ip-blacklist' to 'ip_blacklist' to always use '_" instead of '-' for json field names

 create a list CONST array "SAMPLE_VIEW_DATA_FILES" that contains test data for the unit tests of the views.
 These test data is used for unit tests without using the database id, so these files can be imported in setup_db after the import of the system config.
 At the moment this const array contains only this file: src/main/resources/messages/base_data/zurich.json . create a function for the import and call it after the config loading